next up previous contents

 –with-libxc-include directory where libxc Fortran headers reside

-In order to compile the code for NVidia GPU's you will need a recent version (v.21.7 or later) of the NVidia HPC software development kit (SDK).
-Beware: some versions are known to miscompile QE.
+In order to compile the code for NVidia GPU's you need the NVidia HPC software development kit (SDK).
+Beware: some versions may mis-compile QUANTUM ESPRESSO.
 Ensure that all needed environmental variables are properly defined, e.g. by running the "module" file provided in the HPC SDK with command module.
 Specify –with-cuda and –with-cuda-cc as explained below.
 Other options below are optional.
 Enabling faster communications between GPUs, via NVlink or Infiniband RDMA, is essential for optimal parallel performance.

 –with-cuda=value enable compilation of GPU-accelerated subroutines.